yy7m/Discord-VoiceCamp/README.md

 # Discord VoiceCamp v0.1

 Keep your discord account online 24/7 in a voice chat.

+This project is for educational purpose only!

 ## Installation